tmobile/magentaA11y/_checklist-native/sidebar_menu.md

 ## iOS

 ## Developer notes
-- A button is accessible by default prior to customization.
-Use the native button when at all possible to avoid additional development effort
-- A button is a control that executes an action or navigates within the app
-  - To redirect users outside of the app, use links
-- Even if the control visibly looks like a link, implement the control as a button to cue the screen reader that the action will keep them within the app
+- A sidebar can help people navigate your app, providing quick access to top-level collections of content
+- Consider using a tab bar instead of a sidebar for a phone app, as it can require a lot of horizontal space, especially in Portrait orientation
-- Name, Role, State must be stated in a single announcement when focus is on the control
+- Name, Role, State must be stated in a single announcement when focus is on any button in the menu
+- Inform the screen reader user of the open/close actions on the elements that perform those actions
+- Ensure the screen reader user can close the menu
+- If the secondary pane of the split view is not available to the non-screen reader user, the screen reader user should be confined in the menu
+- Ensure focus order is logical
+- Use headings when appropriate
+- If dropdowns are a part of the menu, group the label with the caret
+- Images don’t usually need alt text, if their meaning is in the text label next to them

 ### Name
-- Programmatic name describes the purpose of the control.
+- Name describes the purpose of the control
-- If visible text label exists, the programmatic name should match the visible text label.
+- Programmatic name matches the visible text label
+- Name sometimes includes the state (opens menu), state being currently closed
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
-If this happens, hide the visible text label from VoiceOver recognization.
+If this happens, hide the visible text label from VoiceOver recognition.
-- When naming a button, do not add "button" to the programmatic name (label).
-Assigning "Button" as the role will handle this announcement.
-  - **Incorrect announcement:** "Submit button, Button"
-  - **Correct announcement:** "Submit, Button"

 - **UIKit**
   - You can programmatically set the visible label with `setTitle()`.
-    - The button’s title will overwrite the button’s `accessibilityLabel`.
+    - The button title will overwrite the button `accessibilityLabel`.
-  - If a visible label is not applicable in this case, set the button's `accessibilityLabel` to the label of your choice.
+  - If a visible label is not applicable in this case, set the button `accessibilityLabel` to the label of your choice.
     - To do this in Interface Builder, set the label using the Identity Inspector
   - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`
   - To hide labels from VoiceOver using Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.

 - **SwiftUI**
   - If no visible label, use view modifier `accessibilityLabel(_:)`.
-  - If button has icon(s), hide the icon(s) from VoiceOver by using view modifier `accessibilityHidden(true)`.

 ### Role
 - When using non-native controls (custom controls), roles will need to be manually coded.

 - **UIKit**
+  - Use `UISplitViewController`
-  - Use `UIButton`
+  - Use `UICollectionLayoutListConfiguration.Appearance`
-  - If necessary, set `accessibilityTraits` to `.button`.
+  - For other elements in a menu, follow guidance for Buttons or Dropdowns

 - **SwiftUI**
-  - Use native `Button` view
+  - Use a list inside a `NavigationView`
-  - If necessary, use view modifier `accessibilityAddTraits(.isButton)` to assign the role as Button.
-  - If applicable, use view modifier `accessibilityRemoveTraits(:)` to remove unwanted traits.
+  - For other elements in a menu, follow guidance for Buttons or Dropdowns

 ### Groupings
-- Group visible label with button, if applicable, to provide a programmatic name for the button and not duplicate the name announcement
+- Group visible label with button or dropdown, if applicable, to provide a programmatic name for the control

 - **UIKit**
   1. Ensure that the child elements of the overarching view you want to group in has their `isAccessibilityElement` properties set to false.